Logging & Sawmilling

 Robert L. Edmonds, et al..
 Emphasizes the use of trees species native to the eastern United States.
 Intended to encourage the use of local woodlot resources for building construction and finishing.
 Topics include wood properties, the need for proper woodlot management, contracting, harvesting, sawing methods, drying and storage.
 8-1/2 x 11, 42p, 1988.

-THE AX BOOK: The Lore and Science of the Woodcutter
+AX BOOK, THE: The Lore and Science of the Woodcutter

 D. Cook.
 A thorough guide to cutting wood with hand tools.
-Explains how to use various types of axes, hatchets, mauls, saws and wedges to take down trees & prepare firewood.
+Explains how to use various types of axes, hatchets, mauls, saws and wedges to take down trees and prepare firewood.
 “From tree selection to fireside cheer, Cook takes the reader through every step in the wood-harvesting process.”
 Originally published in 1981 as Keeping Warm with an Ax.
-8-1/2 x 11, 144p, charts, illus., 1999.
+8-1/2 x 11, 144p, charts, b&w illustrations, 1999.

 Return to Categories Page